Marisha is a passionate, curious and dynamic woman who likes to write about herself in the third person.

 Speeches at UN Human Rights Council

-I spoke at the United Nations Human Rights Council in Geneva, Switzerland, twice, to raise awareness of human rights abuses committed towards female Tamil Sri Lankan refugees.
+Marisha spoke at the United Nations Human Rights Council in Geneva, Switzerland, twice, to raise awareness of human rights abuses committed towards female Tamil Sri Lankan refugees.